Romania B. Pratt Penrose: Women's suffrage

 Romania was involved in the women's suffrage movement.
 Early in 1882, Romania accompanied two Relief Society sisters, Zina D. H. Young and Ellen B. Ferguson, to New York in order to attend a Woman's Suffrage Convention.
 Prior to her attendance at the suffrage convention in New York, Romania published many articles in the Women's Exponent regarding the need for woman's suffrage.
 In 1907, while she served with her husband as he presided over the European Mission, she served as the Utah delegate to the International Woman Suffrage Alliance conference in Amsterdam.

 Death

 After more than 35 years in the medical field, Dr. Pratt Penrose retired in 1912.
 Thirteen years after her retirement, Charles died on May 17, 1925.
 Romania outlived her husband by seven years and became blind with old age.
-On November 9, 1932, at the age of 93, Romania died.
+She died at her son Mark's home in Salt Lake City on November 9, 1932, at the age of 93.
+She was buried at Salt Lake City Cemetery.